adamkq/kalman-filter/README.md

+# Purpose

 Implement a Kalman Filter in C++.
+A Kalman filter is a popular state estimation algorithm, which are used to estimate parameters of a system that are otherwise difficult or impossible to measure.
+It models system behaviour by using a set of differential equations.

+# Definition

+The Kalman Filter has many variants but this project uses the standard equations for a KF.
 The variables are defined as:

-PREDICTION:
+### PREDICTION:

 x_pre: predicted state vector (n * 1)
 P_pre: predicted covariance matrix (n * n)